 Brexit and business

-If you have not already done so, you need to make these preparations as soon as possible.
-It would also be advisable to register for email updates from HMRC, specifically ‘News and information about the UK’s future partnership with the EU’.
+It would also be advisable to register for email updates from HMRC, specifically ‘News and information about importing and exporting with the EU’.

 Further information and advice